peteroupc/peteroupc.github.io/randomfunc.md

 list by `RandomKItemsInOrder(list, n - k)`.
 > 3. **Filtering:** If an application needs to sample the same list (with or without replacement) repeatedly, but only from among a selection of that list's items, it can create a list of items it wants to sample from (or a list of indices to those items), and sample from the new list instead.<sup>[**(11)**](#Note11)</sup>  This won't work well, though, for lists of indefinite or very large size.

-<a id=Choosing_a_Random_Date_Time></a>
-### Choosing a Random Date/Time

-Choosing a random date/time at or between two others is equivalent to&mdash;

-- converting the two input date/times to an integer or number (here called `date1` and `date2`, where `date1` represents the earlier date/time and `date2` the other) at the required granularity, for instance, month, day, or hour granularity (the details of such conversion depend on the date/time format and are outside the scope of this document),
-- generating `newDate = RNDINTRANGE(date1, date2)` or `newDate = RNDNUMRANGE(date1, date2)`, respectively, and
-- converting `newDate` to a date/time.

-If either input date/time was generated as the random date, but that is not desired, the process just given can be repeated until such a date/time is not generated this way.

 <a id=Rejection_Sampling></a>
 ### Rejection Sampling